Your membership has expired

 CR's expert guidance and unbiased reviews can help you purchase with confidence.

-We like the Shark Vertex Pro IZ662H’s many features.
+The Shark Vertex Pro IZ662H is at the best price we’ve seen this year, and only $20 more than its Black Friday price.
+In addition to the low price, we like its many features.
 The wand can be bent to reach underneath furniture better, and the vacuum itself folds to allow for more compact storage.
 While it’s only decent at cleaning carpets, the vacuum shines in cleaning up pet hair and bare, uncarpeted floors.
-The price for this vacuum fluctuates—it was $70 less two weeks ago, so you may want to wait and keep an eye on this one.
+The price for this vacuum fluctuates—it was just $279 in the beginning of February, so you may want to wait and keep an eye on it.

 Robotic Vacuums

 The iRobot Roomba Max 705 might be slightly more expensive than some other robots, but it’s the highest-performing one we’ve tested, which may be a reason to lay out the cash.
-It’s back down to the same low price we saw during the holidays, making this an exceptional time to hit that Buy button.
+This price just dropped $100 at Best Buy and iRobot, even lower than it was during the holidays, making it a great time to buy.
 It’s quiet and does well in every cleaning test we’ve thrown at it.
 It’s also outstanding at vacuuming up pet hair and is no slouch at cleaning carpets either, with a feature that increases suction power when it detects carpet.
 This vacuum is also better than many other robotic vacuums at navigating spaces and avoiding obstacles.

 Upright Vacuums